plasmadlt/plasma-finance-market-tokenlist/README.md

 - [SpacePort Launchpad](https://apy.plasma.finance/#/spaceport)
 - [Innovation Hub](https://apy.plasma.finance/#/innovation-hub)

-To add an information for your IDO on Spaceport or on the Innovation Hub page, please fork this repo, create a folder with your token address and JSON file inside with all the data about your project. https://github.com/plasmadlt/plasma-finance-market-tokenlist/tree/main/spaceport
+To add information for your IDO on Spaceport or on the Innovation Hub page, please fork this repo, and create a folder with your token address and JSON file inside with all the data about your project. https://github.com/plasmadlt/plasma-finance-market-tokenlist/tree/main/spaceport

 Here is a model of IDO JSON metadata: